ivanilos/advent-of-code-2020/README.md

 ## running

-Run the codes using `Python 3.6.1`, usually the output is the problem answer (no extra work or observation is necessary) e.g.
+I've run the codes using `Python 3.6.1`, usually the output is the problem answer (no extra work or observation is necessary) e.g.

 `python3 part_one.py`